EdwardAngert/coderdocs/src/content/docs/main/user-guides/desktop/index.md

+---
+title: Coder Desktop (Early Access)
+description: 'Use Coder Desktop to work on your workspaces as though they''re on your LAN, no'
+version: main
+audience: developer
+---
 # Coder Desktop (Early Access)

 Use Coder Desktop to work on your workspaces as though they're on your LAN, no